 3. Submit all requests for police bureau assistance (Security Surveys, etc.) to your Neighborhood

-4. Distribute crime alerts and crime prevention
+4. Distribute crime alerts and crime prevention information as needed.

 5. Monitor and maintain the program by contacting participating neighbors and recording relevant program information to be passed on to your Neighborhood Section Leader on a monthly basis.